carstenSpraener/cgV19/restDemo/Readme.md

-#The target of this module
+#The goal of this module

-The puropse of this project is to ensure that cgV19 is useable and the vgV19-RESTCardtridge can generate real running code.
+The goal of this module is to ensure that cgV19 is useable and the vgV19-RESTCardtridge can generate real running code [^model].

 The example application "restDemo" has (in the moment) the following layers.